-Representing people going through divorce has been at the heart of my practice for more than two decades.
-At the Law Office of Linda M. DiPasquale your needs command my full attention.
+Representing people going through divorce has been at the heart of my practice for three decades.
+At The Law Office of Linda M. DiPasquale, your needs are important to me.
 I hope the following helps you understand what to expect in a contested divorce.

-Even after the court grants a divorce, issues remain that must be agreed on by the parties or decided by the judge.
-These include spousal support (alimony or maintenance), child support, child custody and visitation and distribution of marital property, including pension/retirement benefits and liabilities.
+As part of a divorce proceeding, there are typically many issues that must be agreed on by the parties or decided by the judge.
+These include spousal support (alimony or maintenance), child support, child custody, visitation and distribution of marital property, including pension/retirement benefits and liabilities.

-When you turn to the Law Office of Linda M. DiPasquale I appreciate the uniqueness of your situation and guide you carefully through the divorce process.
-As an attorney invested in protecting your best interests, as well as those of every member of your family, I navigate your legal matters by:
+When you turn to The Law Office of Linda M. DiPasquale, I appreciate the uniqueness of your situation and guide you carefully through the divorce process.
+As an attorney invested in protecting your best interests, as well as those of your children, I navigate your legal matters by:

 - Listening carefully to you.